trendscenter/PublicToolkits/README.md

 # PublicToolkits
-Trends Code that is public and may be referenced from publications
+Trendscenter Code that is public and may be referenced from publications